erikeldridge/app-quality-cookbook/preface.md

 ## Acknowledgements

-I consulted with a number of people when researching this topic.
-Thank you, @noahlt, @EricFrohnhoefer, @markroseboom, @ashwinraghav, @cweider, @rallat, @mhernand40, @lientm, @pufferfish, and @jcasts.
+I consulted with several engineers while researching quality engineering.
+Thank you, @noahlt, @EricFrohnhoefer, @markroseboom, @ashwinraghav, @cweider, @rallat, @mhernand40, @lientm, @pufferfish, and @jcasts for taking time to talk, and for maintaining a high bar.